Get protected, get immunized.

-This vaccine is given to children born before March 1, 2018 and who are under age 7 years as part of their primary series.
-It’s also given to all children at age 18 months as an extra (booster) dose.
+Children born before March 1, 2018, and who are under age 7 years can get this vaccine.
+Children who are age 18 months can also get this vaccine as an extra (booster) dose.

-Older children and adults may need to be re-immunized with this vaccine after a bone marrow transplant.
+Older children and adults may need to get this vaccine again after a bone marrow transplant.

 The number of doses you need depends on your age and why you’re having the vaccine.
 Children usually need 3 doses (the primary series) followed by booster doses of this vaccine or ones like it.
 Ask your healthcare provider how many doses you need.

-You’ll get booster doses with other vaccines that protect against diphtheria, tetanus, and pertussis when you’re a teen and when you’re an adult to keep you protected.
+To keep you protected, you’ll get booster doses with other vaccines that protect against diphtheria, tetanus, and pertussis when you’re a teen and when you’re an adult.